InterNetX/cdnskey-autodns/README.md

 	CREATE DATABASE cdnskeydns DEFAULT CHARACTER SET utf8 COLLATE utf8_unicode_ci;
 	GRANT ALL ON cdnskeydns.* TO 'cdnskeydns'@'localhost' IDENTIFIED BY '<password>';

 MySQL isn't required, it's possible to configure any DB that is supported by Laravel.

+Once the database is set-up, you need to create the database tables.

+	./artisan migrate

 ## Configure AutoDNS account